aakashs07/aakashs07.github.io/index.md

 Quest: Can we identify semantics of a concept with respect to a specific context?
 - A method to measure context-specific semantics of a concept from a general-purpose corpus using word embedding space.

+### Other Research Projects

 #### Theory driven (T)
+_Completed_

+Quest: What are pragmatic/thematic categories that exist in Hotel Reviews? (with Jintae Lee)
+- T1.
+Text mining thematic categories for evaluative judgement: A test in the domain of hotel reviews and ratings.

 _Ongoing_

 Quest: What are pragmatic/thematic categories?
 What is the relation between the attributes of such categories and frame elements of a semantic frame?  (with Jintae Lee)
-- T1.
+- T2.
 A method that uses the word embedding space to capture pragmatic categories, i.e., categories defined by sharing pragmatic contexts such as of evaluating leaders or products. _(Selected for oral presentation in INFORMS Annual Meeting 2019)_

 Quest: Can we capture a semantic view of a social phenomenon such as stereotyping or judgements using word embeddings? (with Jintae Lee)
 - T3.
 Perceived Leader-Gender Role-Congruity: A text-mining tool to measure the degree of congruence between leader-role and gender-role perceptions in the business context. _(Poster acceptance in International Conference on Computational Social Science 2019)_

-_Completed_

-Quest: What are pragmatic/thematic categories that exist in Hotel Reviews? (with Jintae Lee)
-- T0.
-Text mining thematic categories for evaluative judgement: A test in the domain of hotel reviews and ratings.

 #### Application driven (A)
 _Ongoing_